 At Moody Law, our lawyers are committed to helping those persons wrongfully injured in aviation accidents.
 Though flying is one of the safest forms of travel, devastating accidents unfortunately still occur.
 If you have suffered injuries in a plane crash, or a loved one has suffered a catastrophic injury, such as severe burns or a traumatic brain injury, our Central Florida aviation accident lawyer, Mr. Dan Moody, can help you obtain the compensation that you deserve.
 Mr. Moody is an experienced pilot who is dedicated to upholding the standards of the aviation community and ensuring that Federal Aviation Administration (FAA) regulations are abided by.
-To schedule a free consultation with our Central Florida law firm, contact an aviation accident lawyer from our Lakeland and Bartow offices today.
+To schedule a free consultation with our Central Florida law firm, contact an aviation accident lawyer from our offices serving Central Florida and Polk County, including Lakeland, Bartow, Winter Haven, and Haines City, today.

 Aviation Accident Lawsuits